UMNET-perfSONAR/perfsonar-umnet-info/README.md

 # umnet-perfsonar-info
-Infor for perfSONAR at the University of Michigan
+Info for perfSONAR at the University of Michigan